nkurniansyah/AD_PRS/README.md

 ### Step 3: Construct PRS

-Below is PRSice2 command to construct PRSsum
+If you used our final scaling, please in PRSice2 command added *–score sum*.
+See command below:

     Rscript ./PRSice.R \
      --dir ./PRS_Output \